rossiniluca/web/_pages/teaching.md

 * [Polina Pyanova](https://www.linkedin.com/in/polina-pyanova-446558250/?originalSubdomain=it) - Second Year Ph.D.
 Student (co-supervised with [Fabrizio Iacone](https://www.unimi.it/it/ugov/person/fabrizio-iacone)) with a thesis on "Density forecasting with quantile regression"

 ### Former Post-doc Students:

+* [Andrea Viselli](https://andreaviselli.github.io) - PostDoctoral Student on the project ["Modelling Non-standard data and Extremes in Multivariate Environmental Time series (MNEMET)"](https://rossiniluca.github.io/Mnemet/) (10/2024 – 09/2025) - Current Position: Research Assistant at Free University of Bozen-Bolzano.

+* [Marta Campagnoli](https://www.unimi.it/it/ugov/person/marta-campagnoli) - PreDoctoral Student on the project ["Mapping and Pricing of Methane Emissions from the European Electricity Sector (MAP-of-MeLEES)](https://rossiniluca.github.io/MAP-of-MeLEES/) (07/2024 - 09/2025) - Current Position: Ph.D.
+Student at University of Milan.

 * [Amare Alemaye Mersha](https://sites.google.com/view/amare-alemaye-mersha) - PostDoctoral Student on the project ["Mapping and Pricing of Methane Emissions from the European Electricity Sector (MAP-of-MeLEES)](https://rossiniluca.github.io/MAP-of-MeLEES/) (02/2024 -- 07/2025)